SamR1/FitTrackee/docsrc/source/features.rst

     - duration
     - average speed
     - maximum speed
-    - when only one sport is displayed and it corresponds to running, hiking, trail running, or walking) (*new in 1.1.0*):
+    - when only one sport is displayed and 'pace' is set in the sport preference (*new in 1.1.0*):

       - average pace
       - maximum pace (= best pace)